sihensel/dotfiles/README.md

 git clone https://github.com/sihensel/dotfiles.git
 ```

-There is no wallpaper included, the window manager looks for `~/wallpapers/wall.jpg`.
+There is no wallpaper included, the window manager looks for `~/wallpapers/wall.jpg`.<br>
 This can be configured in [theme.lua](awesome/themes/groovebox/theme.lua#L42) for awesome or [process.sh](river/process.sh#44) for river.

 ### Install Script

-The script `install.sh` places symlinks to the local repo, so all files can stay in one place.
+The script `install.sh` places symlinks to the local repo, so all files can stay in one place.<br>
 You might want to ignore that, this is just for my personal setup.

 ```sh
 ./install.sh   # or
 ./install.sh -p /path/to/dotfiles/
 ```

+*Note*: I use the `xdg-user-dirs` package to get rid of most of the standard XDG directories.
+See the [user-dirs.dirs](./user-dirs.dirs) file for details.

 ## Configure Neovim Plugins